 The Australasian Data Mining Conference is devoted to the art and science of intelligent data mining: the meaningful analysis of (usually large) data sets to discover relationships and present the data in novel ways that are compact, comprehendible and useful for researchers and practitioners.

-This conference series brings together from the Data Mining and Business Analytics community researchers and practitioners to share and learn of research and progress in the local context and new breakthroughs in data mining algorithms and their applications.
+The conference series has brings together Data Mining researchers and Data Science practitioners to share and learn of research and progress in the local context and to hear of new breakthroughs in data mining algorithms and their applications.

 The Conference series began in 2002 as a Workshop and has grown each year.
 The series was initiated by Dr Simeon Simoff (Associate Professor, Universitry of Technology, Sydney), Dr Graham Williams (Principal Data Miner, Australian Taxation Office, and Adjunct Professor, University of Canberra), and Dr Markus Hegland (Australian National University).
 It continues today with Drs Simoff and Williams chairing the steering committee.

-The annual conference is generally held in November or December each year, in collaboration with the Institute of Analytics Professionals of Australia.
+The annual conference is generally held in November or December each year.

 Further information from the AusDM Steering Committee via firstname.lastname@example.org.